-CMH has developed a comprehensive security system for skiing in the wilderness, which includes:
+CMH has developed a comprehensive safety system for skiing in the wilderness, which includes:

 - Routines for collecting weather and snow data